-Mo Duffy Cobb is the Author of Unpacked: from PEI to Palawan (Pottersfield Press, 2017) .
-She is the Founder and Editor of Cargo Literary, a literary magazine that pursues transformational travel stories.
-She has an MFA from Vermont College of Fine Arts in creative nonfiction and has nurtured a relentless passion for travel and adventure since she was a young person.
-Her work has appeared in Understorey, Damselfly Press, Empty Mirror, Literary Mama and The Rumpus.
-She lives in exotic Prince Edward Island, Canada, and yes, she grows her own potatoes.
+Mo Duffy Cobb is the author of The Chemistry of Innovation (Island Studies Press, 2021) and Unpacked: from PEI to Palawan (Pottersfield Press, 2017).
+With an MFA from Vermont College of Fine Arts in creative nonfiction, she is the Founder and Editor of Cargo Literary, a literary magazine that pursues transformational travel stories, and now helps other writers tell their stories through her freelance work.
+Her work has appeared in Malahat Review, Montreal Writes, Write Magazine, Understorey, Damselfly Press, Empty Mirror, Literary Mama and The Rumpus.
+She lives in exotic Prince Edward Island, Canada, where is executive director of the PEI Writers Guild and the artistic director of Wild Threads Literary Festival.
+And yes - she grows her own potatoes.

 Things I’m feeling are: terror, excitement, cautious enthusiasm, and more terror.
 In today’s marketplace, being a writer means being an entrepreneur.
 There’s the blogs, there are interview to organize, photos to paw through, and web pages to update.
 This is the total opposite of sitting in my office, in candlelight, finishing the intimacies of my memoir.

 Well, it’s happening folks.
 FurtherMo turned five this summer with very little pomp and circumstance.
 I feel like I’ve spent the last two years lost in my obsession to publish that i’ve ignored the roots and groundings of these journalistic posts.
 Maybe I should re-name this blog to FurtherMo: The Diaries.